KCreate/silver/README.md

 # Silver
 __Silver__ is a fast, powerful and lightweight __1KB!__ event management library for node.
 It's written in plain Javascript, has __no dependencies__ and great documentation.

-Check out the example.js file included in this repository.
+For additional documentation, check out the example.js file included in this repository.

 # How to install
 ```